patrickleet/sourced_rust/README.md

 Sourced Rust provides several key components to implement event sourcing in your Rust applications:

-- **Entity**: Represents domain objects with associated events.
+- **Entity**: Represents domain objects with associated events and commands.
 Entities are the core of your domain model and encapsulate business logic.
+- **Event Emitter**: Manages event publishing and subscription.
+This allows for loose coupling between components and enables reactive programming patterns.
+From event-emitter-rs.
+- **Repository**: Handles entity persistence and event storage.
+It provides an abstraction layer over the storage mechanism, making it easy to switch between different storage solutions.
 - **Event**: Represents something that has happened in the domain.
 Events are immutable and represent facts.
-- **EventRecord**: Stores metadata about an event, such as timestamp and sequence number.
-- **Repository**: Handles entity persistence and event storage.
-It provides an abstraction layer over the storage mechanism, making it easy to switch between different storage solutions.
-- **EventEmitter**: Manages event publishing and subscription.
-This allows for loose coupling between components and enables reactive programming patterns.
-Re-exported from the event-emitter-rs crate.

 ## Installation